marcoverl/CVUserGuide/source/Registration.rst

 Fill the form with the required information.
-In particular please specify your home institution and the relevant unit/department.
+In particular please specify the relevant unit/department of your home institution.

 For what concerns the **Project Action** (projects have been discussed in :ref:`Projects<projects>`)